Data Definitions

 To Top

-The percentage of students attending schools in a community who are labeled as having ‘concrete’ postsecondary plans, prior to graduating high school.
+The proportion of youth attending schools in an area that who are labeled as having ‘concrete’ postsecondary plans, prior to graduating high school.
 Chicago Public School’s “Learn.Plan.Succeed” initiative requires that all students demonstrate evidence of a postsecondary plan to ensure that students and families receive proper planning and support to prepare them for success in college, career and civic life.
 These plans may include college, military, employment, job training, apprenticeship, or gap year programs as potential evidence of a ‘concrete’ plan.
 Data on numbers of students with concrete plans is found in school level reports, from the “Metrics” section of the Chicago Public Schools website.

 Supportive Schools